anideadpool3599/Front-End--Country-Explorer/README.md

 4. The details page should have a link to go back to the previous page, where the search results were displayed.

+fw_frontend.html : Here we can search the country name. fw_frontend_country.html : Here country details are displayed. fw_frontend.css : Is used for giving the template for the html document(i.e styling).